EXCLUSIVE-Texas signs ex-Microsoft lawyer, others to aid in Google antitrust probe

 Oracle has also heard from the House Judiciary Committee, Glueck said, and has met the Justice Department.

-The Federal Trade Commission and several states led by New York's attorney general have confirmed antitrust investigations into Facebook.
+The Federal Trade Commission and several states led by New York's attorney general have confirmed antitrust investigations into Facebook Inc FB.O.

-The FTC is also looking at Amazon.com, sources have said.
+The FTC is also looking at Amazon, sources have said.
 The Justice Department has launched a broad review of large internet companies.

-(Reporting by Paresh Dave in San Francisco and Diane Bartz in Washington; Editing by Greg Mitchell and Clarence Fernandez)
+(Reporting by Paresh Dave in San Francisco and Diane Bartz in Washington; Editing by Greg Mitchell, Clarence Fernandez and Lisa Shumaker)

 ((Diane.Bartz@thomsonreuters.com; 1 202 898 8313;))